 Our attorneys have the resources and experience to take on the biggest firms on Wall Street.
 We also have the compassion to understand the financial challenges you may be facing after a fraud-related investment loss.
 That’s why we offer free consultations and work on a contingency-fee basis.
 It won’t cost you anything upfront to engage our services.
 If we take your investor fraud case, we will only collect a previously agreed-upon fee once we’ve secured compensation on your behalf.
 Contact us today to speak with a trusted Miami investment fraud attorney.

 What Is Securities Fraud?

-The victims of the fraud usually lose some or all their investment, while the perpetrators usually profit.
-Securities fraud can lead to both criminal prosecution as well as civil liability for financial losses sustained by its victims.
+The victims of the fraud usually lose some or all of their investments, while the perpetrators usually profit.
+Securities fraud can lead to both criminal prosecutions as well as civil liability for financial losses sustained by its victims.

 Signs That You May Have Been the Victim of Securities Fraud

 While all investments can lose value due to normal market conditions, these signs should prompt you to speak to a Miami securities fraud attorney.
 A seasoned lawyer can investigate the circumstances of your investment loss to determine whether it was the result of fraudulent activity.

 - Calls and emails are not returned, or the company or firm “disappears” from public view.

 - Financial statements and documents seem deliberately inscrutable.